We're getting close to our goal for 250$ per month, which currently reads:

 First, we're thankful to all of our patrons (and humbled), for deciding we're worth your money despite you getting all of this stuff for free.
 We believe that good work deserves remuneration, and apparently you not only agree with this sentiment, you also think our work qualifies as good.
 So we're doubly thankful for that.

 Secondly, the goal currently says we'll do a strip which explains the rules to Savage Worlds.
 Thing is, we figure we did just that, throughout the Wild at Heart storyline.
-Although a shorter, -like explanation is a different thing altogether, we're not sure it's something we should invest our time in.
+Although a shorter, Edge of the Empire-like explanation is a different thing altogether, we're not sure it's something we should invest our time in.
 We're thinking about perhaps changing the goal, to explain a different game.

 This post is open to the public, and everyone is welcome to give their suggestions, but we'd like to give our patrons some more power in influencing this decision, which is why in a few days we'll open a patron-only poll that will determine the end results.